NervanaSystems/ngraph-python/ununoctium/doc/source/walk_through.rst

     Y_hat = geon.sigmoid(geon.dot(W, X) + b)

 Now we have two variables to update, ``W`` and ``b``.
-However, all the updates are essentially the same, and we know that everything to be udated is a variable.
+However, all the updates are essentially the same, and we know that everything to be updated is a variable.
 We can use the ``variables`` method to find all the trainable variables used in an ``Op``'s computation::

     updates = [geon.assign(v, v - alpha * geon.deriv(L, v) / geon.tensor_size(Y_hat))